 Tennessee Financial Literacy Week

 Tennessee’s Financial Literacy Week, presented by the Tennessee Bankers Association, was introduced in 2019.
 Each year during the first week of April, we call on all member banks to participate in their community with a financial literacy event.
 Activities can range from teaching school children about the importance of saving, a Rotary Club presentation on banking, or an in-bank event promoting a certain product or service.
-This year’s Financial Literacy Week is April 3-7, 2023.
+The upcoming Financial Literacy Week is April 1-5, 2024.

 Use your unique set of skills and expertise to help address a serious problem—the lack of financial know-how.
 Participation gives you the opportunity to foster relationships in your communities, while giving consumers the tools and inspiration for a successful financial future.